uci-inf-133/a1-portfolio-wk6475/readme.txt

 - I consulted W3 schools heavily for basic HTML/CSS features and tips, especially with integrating custom fonts from Google Fonts.
 - I also used a lot of Stack Overflow towards the end for confusion on zipping files in VS Code.
 - I used ChatGPT as a brainstorming tool at the very beginning and as a time estimation tool for completing the assignment.
-It mainly gave me a birdseye view of how to approach creaeting a website, as this was my first time doing so.
+It mainly gave me a birdseye view of how to approach creating a website, as this was my first time doing so.

 6. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?

 - I personally did not consult other individuals in the class as part of the assignment.

 7. Is there anything special we need to know in order to run your code?